XpiritBV/innovation-dinner-2022/README.md

-# Xpirit Innovation Dinner 2021
+# Xpirit Innovation Dinner 2022

-This repo contains the recipes for the Xpirit Innovation Dinner that was cooked for you on November 26th.
+This repo contains the recipes for the Xpirit Innovation Dinner that was cooked for you on May 20th.
 The recipes are created by chef Marco Derksen from [Kookstudio75](http://www.kookstudio75.nl) and written up in [CookLang](https://cooklang.org).

 The menu: